President’s Proposed Income Tax Rate Hike and Capital Gains Change

 Close a loophole in the 3.8 percent taxes high-income people pay related to healthcare.

-Figure 1 lists the revenue-raising proposals in the American Families Plan.
-Assuming the proposals would go into effect in 2022, Figure 1 provides the revenue impact of the two most prominent proposals (increasing the top rate and ending capital gains breaks for millionaires).
+Figure 3 lists the revenue-raising proposals in the American Families Plan.
+Assuming the proposals would go into effect in 2022, Figure 3 provides the revenue impact of the two most prominent proposals (increasing the top rate on ordinary income and ending the special rate for capital gains and dividends going to millionaires).
 We cannot yet determine the revenue impacts of the other proposals.

 Closing the carried interest loophole, while important as a matter of policy, may have a small revenue impact because many of the taxpayers using carried interest are millionaires who would no longer benefit from the preferential rate for capital gains anyway under the President’s plan.
 Like-kind exchanges are projected to reduce revenue by $41 billion over five years according to the Joint Committee on Taxation.
 But it is difficult to know how much of that revenue would be recouped under the President’s plan, which would leave the break in place for the first $500,000 of gains included in a taxpayer’s like-kind exchanges.